Putting the X in eXpedition: The rise of X-BOW ships

 Share

 At Ulstein, we are delighted to hear from cruise expedition travellers who have experienced the innovative X-BOW design.
-Their stories highlight our design's remarkable stability and comfort for expedition cruising.
+Their stories highlight the remarkable stability and comfort of our design for expedition cruising.
 Join us in celebrating these unforgettable journeys and the pioneering spirit of our X-BOW vessels.

 The result?